automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Kazaklambia.md

 # Kazaklambia
-## Description: This duck-billed dinosaur was discovered in Kazakhstan.
+## This duck-billed dinosaur was discovered in Kazakhstan.